openjdk/guide/src/guide/jbs-jdk-bug-system.md

 :::

 :::{.note}
-The fix version [na]{.jbs-value} should only be used on backport issues that was created by mistake.
+The fix version [na]{.jbs-value} should only be used on backport issues that is created by mistake.
 See [How to fix an incorrect backport creation in JBS].
 :::

 ### Closing issues without knowing what fixed it